 RF Link Margin Calculator

-Calculate RF link margin from TX power, antenna gains, free-space path loss, and receiver sensitivity.
-Determines maximum range and fade margin for wireless links.
+Calculate RF link margin from TX power, antenna gains, path loss, and receiver sensitivity.
+Determine max range and fade margin for wireless links.
+Free, instant results.

 Formula